aschrein/aschrein.github.io/_posts/2019-08-01-re2_breakdown.markdown

 {% include slider.html selector="girl_0_integrated_light" %}

+Specular/Diffuse components for radiosity/local lights are integrated with albedo.
+Check out the slider to get the gist of how each component contributes to the image.

 ### Apply transparent glass
 ![](/assets/re2/girl_0/light/glass.gif)

-After all lightning has been applied, transparent glass is rendered.
+After all light has been applied, transparent glass is rendered.

 ### Compute volumetrics/haze/smoke